CRISPR is one of many tools Corteva Agriscience uses to deliver improved products and value to customers.

-We welcome the opportunity to collaborate with others to realize the full potential of CRISPR-Cas for agriculture across all crops and geographies.
+We welcome the opportunity to collaborate with others to realize the full potential of CRISPR for agriculture across all crops and geographies.

-Our first project will apply CRISPR-Cas to address maize lethal necrosis disease in Sub-Saharan Africa.
+Our first project will apply CRISPR to address maize lethal necrosis disease in sub-Saharan Africa.
 This disease has reduced maize production on some farms by up to 90 percent.
-CRISPR-Cas has the ability to provide climate- and disease-resilient corn varieties to the farmers who need them.
+CRISPR can provide climate- and disease-resilient corn varieties to the communities who need them.

 Rice is the world’s most important staple food, directly feeding more than any other crop.
 To meet the demand of a growing global population, rice production needs to dramatically increase by 25 percent over the next 25 years.
 Yet increased competition for dwindling resources such as land and water, unpredictable climates, farm labor shortages and lack of technical expertise are some of the issues threatening the future of rice.

 Corteva and the International Rice Research Institute (IRRI) have launched a multi-year framework agreement to collaborate on rice research, deployment of new breeding technologies and development of breeding programs.
 The agreement provides both parties with access to advanced technologies, including IRRI’s germplasm, hybrid and inbred rice programs and Corteva’s precision breeding technologies.
 The partnership seeks to improve the genetic outcomes of breeding programs, encourage sustainable rice cultivation, and develop new rice varieties which deliver higher yields and are more resilient against biotic and abiotic stresses.